---

 ## Frequently Asked Questions

-### How long does it take to start getting cited by AI engines?
+### How long does it take to start getting cited by AI?

-**Early citation signals typically appear within 4-8 weeks after structural optimization is implemented.** Full coverage across competitive AI prompts generally takes 3-6 months as the system compounds.
-Perplexity often picks up changes within days, while platforms like ChatGPT and Gemini may take 1-2 weeks for updates to reflect.
+**Early citation signals typically appear within 4-8 weeks after implementing structural optimization like answer objects and machine-readable formatting.** Full coverage across competitive prompts generally requires 3-6 months of consistent execution.
+Perplexity tends to pick up content changes fastest, while ChatGPT and Gemini may take 1-2 weeks for non-search-grounded responses.

 ### What is the difference between ranking on Google and being cited by AI?

-### What types of pages get cited most frequently by AI?
+### What types of pages get cited most by AI?

 ## Related Pages